 For some great wine, head to Milea Winery and Anapodo Platani Wine Bar.
 The magnificent building is an old café of the traditional architectural style of Pelion, which has been converted into an elegant yet homely wine bar with vintage chandeliers and wooden handmade marble top tables.

 Where to stay

 Kritsa Gastronomy Hotel: If food is one of the main reasons for coming to the Pelion Peninsula (and it should be), then consider staying right on Karaiskos Farm at the Kritsa Gastronomy Hotel.
 Just like the farm itself, the hotel is family-run and sustainably operated, and the majority of its delicious food comes right from the organic farm next door.

 Sunrise Tsagkarada: The hotel is locally run in a sustainable building, and it uses all kinds of eco-friendly products during day-to-day operations.
 The hotel is also beautifully designed and has a fantastic pool with incredible views.

 For some more boutique hotels check out Archontiko Sakali, Amanita, Lotus Tree, and The Old Silk Store.

 At Agios Lavrentiοs, Magnesia, a 19th-century oil mill has turned into a luxurious guesthouse, keeping all the traditional elements of the original stone building.
 “Palio Eleotrivio” is located next to a small river.
 Its large rooms are characterized by the warmth of combining wood and stone and the great care the owner showed in equipping them.

-Anovolios Boutique Hotel is found in the beautiful village of Agios Georgios Nilias, in Pelion, and has a unique view of the Pagasitic Bay, Evia island, the Sporades islands, and surrounding mountains.
+Anovolios Boutique Hotel is found in the beautiful village of Agios Georgios Nilias, in Pelion, and has a unique view of Pagasitic Bay, Evia Island, the Sporades islands, and surrounding mountains.